telerik/kendo-ui-core/docs/controls/editors/validator/how-to/use-error-template.md

 ---
 title: Use Templates to Customize Tooltips
-page_title: Use Templates to Customize Tooltips | Kendo UI Validator Widget
+page_title: Use Templates to Customize Tooltips | Kendo UI Validator
 description: "Learn how to use a template to customize a tooltip in the Kendo UI Validator."
 slug: howto_usetemplatestocustomizetooltips_validator
 ---